ldt4ssc/ldt4ssc.github.io/docs/guidance_content/ws1.md

 - Create a data space to link a batch of local data platforms
 - Develop a marketplace of services

-**Minimum consortium composition:**
+**Consortium composition:**

-- At least 2 public entities
+- At least 2 public entities (from at least two different eligible countries)
-- Plus 1 other partner from the following:
+- At least 1 other partner from the following:
   - Private entity (e.g., service provider)
   - Private association (legal status)
   - Trusted third party